xXleowXx/gitlab-charts/doc/advanced/external-mattermost.md

   - [Helm v2.](https://helm.sh/docs/intro/install/)
   - [Tiller](https://rancher.com/docs/rancher/v2.x/en/installation/ha/helm-init/>) (the Helm server-side component) installed on the cluster.

+NOTE: **Note:**
-**Note:** For the Team Edition you can have just one replica running.
+For the Team Edition you can have just one replica running.

 ## Deploy the Mattermost Team Edition Helm Chart